 A functional water heater is a matter of necessity, rather than choice.
-It ensures a constant supply of hot water.
-There are different types of water heaters.
-Every type has both its pros and cons.
+It ensures a constant supply of hot water for day to day activities related to hygiene, cooking and cleaning.
+There are different types of water heaters and every type has both its pros and cons.
 If you need help choosing the right type for your home, you have come to the right place.

 Here are some different types of water heaters and their benefits and drawbacks.

 Conventional Tank Heaters

 As the name suggests, a traditional tank heater has a tank that stores water to be heated.
 The capacity of a traditional tank water heater determines how much hot water is available at once (tank size typically ranges from 30-75 gallons).

 A tank heater can be as tall as five feet or more and two feet or wider.
 A tank water heater is insulated to prevent heat from escaping.
 It has two valves- the pressure control valve and the temperature control valve.